ebi-gdp/docs/docs/tutorial-upload/web.md

 ### 1. Go to the `PGS Calculator` page
 ![](/img/web-upload/screen-11.png)

-### 2. Find the sample set you want to contiune to upload data
+### 2. Find the sample set you want to continue to upload data
 ![](/img/web-upload/screen-12.png)

-### 3. View destination collection and contiune to upload youe data
+### 3. View destination collection and continue to upload your data
 ![](/img/web-upload/screen-13.png)